matter-labs/era-contracts/docs/other/Standard pubdata format.md

 7. Next, 4 bytes — the length of the compressed state diffs.
 8. Then, state diffs are compressed by the spec [above](#state-diff-compression-format).

-With Boojum, the interface for committing batches is the following one:
+The interface for committing batches is the following one:

 ```solidity
 /// @notice Data needed to commit new batch